Skip to main content

 Does the description disclose side effects, auth requirements, rate limits, or destructive behavior?

-Annotations already declare readOnlyHint and idempotentHint.
-The description adds value by specifying the cost (free) and return format, which is beyond the annotations.
+Annotations already provide readOnlyHint and idempotentHint.
+Description adds that it's free and no credits consumed, and includes return format, which adds value beyond annotations.

 Agents need to know what a tool does to the world before calling it.
 Descriptions should go beyond structured annotations to explain consequences.